Lorena591/EMI-Experimental-Temperature-Variations/README.md

 ![setup](https://github.com/Lorena591/Pesquisa-Doutorado-Direto/blob/main/Setup.JPG)

-The aluminum beam was placed inside a thermal chamber from the brand *Thermotron*$$^\circledR$$ *S-Series* to simulate ambient temperature variations, shown in the figure below(a).
+The aluminum beam was placed inside a thermal chamber from the brand *Thermotron*$$^\circledR$$ *S-Series* to simulate ambient temperature variations, as depicted in the figure below(a).
 This beam was positioned on a foam layer to simulated a free-free boundary condition, as shown in the figure below(b).
 Geometric and material properties of the piezoelectric transducer and the beam at 24°C are presented in the Tabs.
 1 and 2, respectively.

 ![camara_viga](https://github.com/Lorena591/Pesquisa-Doutorado-Direto/blob/main/camara_viga.JPG)